 The applicant's submission displays one bicycle rack at the recreational amenity area.
-As a development in the prior M-X-T Zone, which prioritizes bicycle and pedestrian movement, the Planning Board has conditioned herein that the applicant provide three bicycle racks at this location, which is sufficient to park six bicycles.
-In addition, the Planning Board has conditioned that the applicant provide the following locations with crosswalks, unless modified with written correspondence by the operating agency: the drive aisle at the northern site entrance point on Caribbean Way; across Aruba Drive, at its intersection with Antigua Way; and across Breezeway Alley, at its intersection with Aruba Drive.
-The additional bicycle racks and crosswalks will further highlight bicycle and pedestrian movement throughout the site.
+As a development in the M-X-T Zone which prioritizes bicycle and pedestrian movement, staff have conditioned herein that the applicant provide three bicycle racks at this location, which is sufficient to park six bicycles.
+In addition, staff have conditioned that the applicant provide the following locations with crosswalks, unless modified with written correspondence by the operating agency; the drive aisle at the northern site entrance point on Caribbean Way, across Aruba Drive at its intersection with Antigua Way, and across Breezewood Alley between Lot 11 and Lot 36.
+The additional bicycle racks and proposed crosswalks will further highlight bicycle and pedestrian movement throughout the site.